KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

-# Voter Sentiment and News Analytics for US Presidential Race using Microsoft Fabric.
+# An End-to-End Sentiment Analysis Solution for the US Presidential Election using Microsoft Fabric.

 ## Project Overview.